This really pretty plant based tart is delicately flavoured and a perfect dinner party dessert. Gluten free and suitable for vegans.

 - 1 can of full fat coconut milk (you will only use the top and a couple of tablespoons of the liquid milk)

-- 2 Tbsp Agave Nectar and a squirt for the topping raspberries
+- 2 Tbsp Agave Nectar or honey and a squirt for the topping raspberries

 - Juice from half a lemon